 When shopping for the “perfect” house-hacking property, you’ve got to consider how much rental income each unit of the property will provide and compare it with the mortgage payment.
 Look at the purchase price of a duplex, for example, and see if the overall cost of the property would render mortgage payments that could be covered by the rental income from one unit alone.

 Let me explain.

 Now, after doing this math, you’d want to look around and see what people are generally paying in rent for units comparable in size to the one you’d be renting out.
-This is as simple as looking at Craigslist or any other online hub where people share and shop for a place to live.
-Sometimes, you can even find realtors that specialize in finding rental properties for tenants.
+This is as simple as looking at Craigslist, Zillow, or any other online hub where people share and shop for a rental property.
+Sometimes, you can even find a real estate agent specializing in finding tenants’ rental properties.

 If the rental rates you see in the market are at or near $1,600 per month, then it’s likely you’ll be able to get a paying tenant in one side of your duplex for that amount.
 Then, you can live in the other side, basically for free, while your tenant’s rent payments contribute to your mortgage and build your equity in the home.